adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-add-variables-to-paywalls.md

 />
 </Zoom>

-2. Fill in the fields in the following way:
+2. Fill in the fields as follows:

 | Parameter | Value |
 |--------------------------|----------|